-Regular classroom with Monitoring from the LRT/LST
+Regular classroom with monitoring from the LRT/LST

-This support is provided by the classroom teacher.
+This regular classroom program is provided by the classroom teacher.
 The exceptional students' program is monitored and the teacher receives consultative services from the Learning Resource Teacher (LRT) or the Learning Support Teacher (LST).

-Regular classroom with Support from the LRT/LST
+Regular classroom with support from the LRT/LST

-This program is provided by the classroom teacher.
-This placement is designed for exceptional students who require assistance from the LST or LRT in a regular classroom or a 'withdrawal' setting.
+This regular classroom program is provided by the classroom teacher.
+This program is designed for exceptional students who require assistance from the LST or LRT in a regular classroom or a 'withdrawal' setting.

-Regular classroom with Specialized Support
+Regular classroom with specialized support

-This program is provided by the classroom teacher.
-This placement is designed for exceptional students who require direct or indirect support from:
+This regular classroom program is provided by the classroom teacher.
+This program is designed for exceptional students who require direct or indirect support from:

-- Itinerant Teacher of the Blind/Low Vision (ITB/LV) - Itinerant Teacher of the Deaf/Hard of Hearing (ITD/HH) - Intermediate Language Learning Disability Team (ILLD) - Educational Assistant (for physical/medical/safety needs)
+- Itinerant Teacher of the Blind/Low Vision (ITB/LV) - Itinerant Teacher of the Deaf/Hard of Hearing (ITD/HH) - Educational Assistant (for physical/medical/safety needs, BLV, and D/HH)